MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-get-the-tools-you-need.md

 Here's how we refer to them:

 - Technician PC: Your work PC.
 This PC should have at least 15 GB of free space for installing the software and for modifying IoT Enterprise images.
-We recommend using either Windows 10 or Windows 8.1 with the latest updates.
-The minimum requirement is Windows 7 SP1, though this may require other tools or workarounds for tasks such as mounting .ISO images.
+We recommend using either Windows 10 or Windows 11 with the latest updates.

   - Configure the technician PC as follows:
     - [Windows ADK](/windows-hardware/get-started/adk-install) with Deployment Tools, Configuration Designer, and the Windows PE add-on installed